alchitry/alchitry.github.io/content/tutorials/your-first-fpga-project.md

 What would you expect to happen if we built this and loaded it onto the board?
 If you have a programming background, you may be tempted to think that the LEDs would continuously turn on and off.
-You're not in Kansas anymore Dorthy, this isn't programming and that's not what happens.
+You're not in Kansas anymore Dorothy, this isn't programming and that's not what happens.
 Remember, there is no processor to run code (that is unless you explicitly make one, like a boss).
 When the tools see this block, they completely ignore the first line.
-This is because the second line has higher priory.
+This is because the second line has higher priority.
 If you were to synthesize this design, the tools would hard-wire `led` to `8hFF` (all 1s).

 Back to our design, we are assigning four signals a value.